KayChansiri/Demo_Longtitudinal-Multilevel-Modeling/README.md

 * Can accommodate both categorical and continuous predictors.
 * Can be categorized into general linear mixed models, assuming a normal distribution of errors, or generalized linear mixed models, which do not assume this and can handle categorical outcomes.
 These models allow for various forms of change over timem including non-linear relationships.
 * Handles missing data more effectively than RM-ANOVA by using residual (or restricted) maximum likelihood (REML) for continuous outcomes or maximum likelihood for categorical outcomes, instead of ordinary least squares, which is utilized by RM-ANOVA.
 Both REML and ML account for non-independence and potential heteroscedasticity and autocorrelation of residuals.
+* MLM relies on t-test statistics (or z-test if we standardize the scores of variables).
+Keep in mind that the degrees of freedom depend on the level of the predictor.
+For Level 1 (Within-Subject Level), the degrees of freedom are typically based on the number of observations within each subject minus the number of parameters estimated at this level.
+For example, in the Netflix example, if you have three repeated measurements from the same subject and are estimating a slope and an intercept for each subject, the df for each subject would be three minus two.
+For Level 2 (Between-Subject Level), the degrees of freedom are generally determined by the number of groups or subjects minus the number of parameters estimated at this level.
+For example, if you have 50 subjects and are estimating a random intercept for each, your df at Level 2 would be 50 minus the number of parameters (such as random effects) you are estimating for the groups/subjects.

 ## RM-ANOVA VS MLM Equations
 To better understand the differences between those two methods, Let's look at the equations for RM-ANOVA versus MLM using the Netflix example I discussed earlier: